 EXHIBIT "A"

 GOLDEN ARROW RESOURCES CORPORATION

 (the "Company")

 AUDIT COMMITTEE CHARTER

-(Adopted by the Board of Directors on August 24, 2017)
+(Adopted by the Board of Directors on August 24, 2017 and

+as Amended on November 29, 2017)

 GOLDEN ARROW RESOURCES CORPORATION (the "Company")

 AUDIT COMMITTEE CHARTER

 A. PURPOSE

 The overall purpose of the Audit Committee (the "Committee") is to ensure that the Company's management has designed and implemented an effective system of internal financial controls, to review and report on the integrity of the consolidated financial statements and related financial disclosure of the Company and to review the Company's compliance with regulatory and statutory requirements as they relate to financial statements, taxation matters and disclosure of financial information.